getodk/docs/docs/central-api-form-management.rst

 **POST /v1/projects/{projectId}/forms/{xmlFormId}/public-links**

+.. raw:: html

-To create a new Public Access Link to this Form, you must send at least a ``displayName``\  for the resulting Actor.
-You may also provide ``once: true``\  if you want to create a link that `can only be filled by each respondent once <https://blog.enketo.org/single-submission-surveys/>`__.
-This setting is enforced by Enketo using local device tracking; the link is still distributable to multiple recipients, and the enforcement can be defeated by using multiple browsers or devices.
+  <p>To create a new Public Access Link to this Form, you must send at least a <code>displayName</code> for the resulting Actor.
+You may also provide <code>once: true</code> if you want to create a link that <a href="https://blog.enketo.org/single-submission-surveys/">can only be filled by each respondent once</a>.
+This setting is enforced by Enketo using local device tracking; the link is still distributable to multiple recipients, and the enforcement can be defeated by using multiple browsers or devices.</p>

 .. dropdown:: Request